Moving beyond Scheduling Reports to Orchestrating Them

 - User can specify a set of dependencies that must be satisfied before running their reports.
 An example dependency may include associating a point in time with a database status with the availability of files before a report can be run.

 - User can specify error situations associated with report execution that require forwarding to IT staff for resolution.
-In some instances user can define exception handling processes need to be initiated automatically.
+In some instances user can define exception handling processes that are initiated automatically.

 - User defines status and tracking metrics for report execution, success and failure.